thumperware/terraform/README.md

 you need to run the projects in the following order:
 1. terraform
 2. vault
-3. infrastructure
+3. infrastructure/gke
-4. istio
+4. infrastructure/istio
-5. nats
+5. infrastructure/nats
 6. any services under wms, etc. in any order you like.